-C. Age limit and maximum term of office
+Age limit and maximum term of office

 Certain companies, especially in continental Europe, to set a statutory age limit of 70 to 72 years beyond which a director must retire from the board.
-In North America, however, such practice might contravene anti-discrimination laws.
-In cases where no age limit exists, a director's nomination and re-appointment must be examined in the light of the board's explanations, his competencies, tenure, the length of the incoming term and, above all, the overall composition of the board of directors.
-In principle, Ethos considers that a director should not be proposed for reelection when he reaches the age of 75.
+In North America, however, such practice might contravene antidiscrimination laws.
+In cases where no age limit exists, a director's nomination and reappointment must be examined in the light of the board's explanations, his competencies, tenure, the length of the incoming term and, above all, the overall composition of the board of directors.

+In principle, Ethos considers that a director should not be proposed for re-election when he reaches the age of 75.
 Also, a nominee should be less than 70 years old on first appointment.

-Some companies also set a statutory limit to the number of successive terms of office a director can serve.
+Some companies also set a statutory limit to the number of successive terms a director can serve.
 The aim, obviously, is to renew the board regularly, and such limits can therefore be considered to promote fresh input and new competencies.
-Ethos set a 20-year mandate limit in its voting guidelines, but considers reducing this limit in the near future to ensure board refreshment is satisfactory.
+Ethos set a 16-year mandate limit in its voting guidelines to ensure board refreshment is satisfactory.

-3. Audit Firm
+4. Audit Firm